tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

 Using the SLURM job scheduler
 -----------------------------

-**Important note**
+**Important note**:
-This guide is an introduction to the Slurm job scheduler and its use on the ARC clusters.
+This guide is an introduction to the SLURM job scheduler and its use on the ARC clusters.
 ARC compute nodes typically have two 24 core processors and a range of memory sizes, from 384GB to 3TB; however, there are some nodes with more (or fewer) cores and/or memory.
 In addition, some nodes in the HTC cluster have NVidia Tesla GPGPU cards.

 Introduction